vhaasteren/anpta_containers/README.md

   3. Select the kernel “Python (pta)” in Jupyter/Notebooks.

 - Notes:
-  - This Devcontainer layer is for interactive development only, not for CI or production.
+  - The Devcontainer layer is for interactive development only, not for CI or production.
   - No extra container/remote env wiring is required; the venv is on PATH and auto‑activated.